History of the Staten Island Railway: Early history

-Initial efforts: 1836–1860

 The railway's predecessor, the Staten Island Rail-Road Company, was incorporated on May 21, 1836.
-The charter called for the construction of a single or double-tracked line "commencing at some point in the town of Southfield, within one mile of the steamboat landing at the Quarantine, and terminating at some point in the town of Westfield; opposite Amboy."
-The proposed line would have run between the present-day locations of Clifton and Tottenville.
-The 13 mi route had an estimated cost of $300,000.
 However, the company lost its charter in 1838 because the railroad was not built within two years after it was incorporated.

 Attempts to start a rail line on the island were restarted in 1849 and 1850, when residents of Perth Amboy and Staten Island held meetings concerning a possible Tottenville-to-Stapleton line.
 Like the previous attempt in 1836, they faced financial difficulties, and sought out the help of William Vanderbilt—a son of Cornelius "Commodore" Vanderbilt and a resident of Staten Island.
 Vanderbilt had conceived of such a railroad as a way to reduce the monopoly of the Camden and Amboy Railroad, which was the only mean of reaching Philadelphia.
-Passengers would take ferries from New York City to Amboy, the railroad to Camden, and finally a ferry to Philadelphia.
-Vanderbilt thought his railroad would cut travel times—passengers would take a ferry from New York to Staten Island, then take his railroad, before taking a ferry to Amboy—and eliminate the monopoly of the Camden and Amboy between New York City and its terminus in Amboy.
 Since the plan conceived by the local residents followed Vanderbilt's proposed route, he helped charter the Staten Island Railroad Company (SIRR) on August 2, 1851, in order to build the rail line.
 The articles of association for the company were filed on October 18, 1851.